simeon-s-ng/akairmonitorr/README.md

 ## Installation

-You can install the development version of akairmonitor from [GitHub](https://github.com/simeon-s-ng/akairmonitorr) with:
+You can install the development version of akairmonitorr from [GitHub](https://github.com/simeon-s-ng/akairmonitorr) with:

 ``` r